 2. Take Care of Your Hair

 Believe it or not, your hair plays a big part in your skin.
 Your hair is thirsty and draws moisture away from your skin.
-I try to keep my hair short, which means a trip to the barbers every three weeks.
-Less hair means less moisture needed to feed it.
+I try to keep my hair short, which means a trip to the barbershop every three weeks.
+Less hair means less moisture is needed to feed it.